Why the list below warrants your attention:

 I can imagine we all agreed we want all children to demonstrate these 16 Capabilities, and we took action to evolve spaces and opportunities for each to emerge.
 We could then watch the children we love grow in the unpredictable way they do.
 Of course, days are not smooth; days are filled with tears and disappointment as well as joy.
 School is a place for mistakes to happen and get worked through.
 Eventually, after years of practice, those children move into common school with all 16 Capabilities well underway.
 What then would life be like?

 The 16 Capabilities are durable.
 Next year the 1st grade teacher would inherit those same children, eager and happy to be at school.
 It is up to everyone who considers himself or herself a contributor to the early experience of children to examine and demand what we really want.
-We mush have a common, clear aim, so we can come together with one powerful voice when talking with politicians, leaders, and our friends.
+If we have broad, international agreement, we can be ready for the transformation ahead.

-I invite you to consider the 16 Capabilities as a stimulus to conversation on what we want from early childhood experiences at home and at school.
 I invite you to send friends the link to this page, take a copy with you to meetings, and maybe even post a copy on the wall.
 If the 16 Capabilities were a common understanding, educators could reflect upon the qualities of life they lived each day as they cared for each child and the child’s family over time.
-Everyone could look at children around the world as ours, with these intentions in sight.
-Over time people would see the children in a new light and could tweak the list or their actions to be more aligned.
+Everyone could look at children around the world as ours, with common intentions energizing and evolving over time.
+It’s simply natural and human to see our children though our love, together.

 All children can achieve these 16 Capabilities.
 If they do, they can transform our society, reduce poverty, and make our towns, forests, cities, homes and climate better for life.